Arba Minch

-Arba Minch (formerly called Ganta Garo) is a city and separate woreda in the southern part of Ethiopia.
+Arba Minch (Ganta Garo) is a city and separate woreda in the southern part of Ethiopia.
 "Arba Minch" means "40 Springs", originated from the presence of more than 40 springs.
-It is located in the Gamo Zone of the Southern Nations, Nationalities, and Peoples Region about 500 kilometers south of Addis Ababa, at an elevation of 1285 meters above sea level.
-It is the largest town in Gamo Zone and the second town in SNNPR next to Hawassa, which is now the capital city of the newly formed Sidama Region.
+It is located in the Gamo Zone of the South Ethiopia Regional State, about 500 kilometers south of Addis Ababa, at an elevation of 1285 meters above sea level.
+It is the largest town in Gamo Zone.
 It is surrounded by Arba Minch Zuria woreda.
-This Town has plenty of natural gifts including the bridge of God, Crocodile ranch, crocodile market, different fruits and vegetables, different fishes farmed from Chamo and Abaya Lakes, more than 40 springs, different cereals, and crops, surprisingly having the two big Lakes in the country, lake Abaya and Chamo, respectively, next to Lake Tana, etc. This makes the town one of the tourist destinations in Ethiopia, which comprises Nech Sar National Park, home to the country’s varied wildlife and plant species.

 Overview

 Arba Minch received its name for the abundant local springs which produce a groundwater forest.
 Located at the base of the western side of the Great Rift Valley, Arba Minch consists of the uptown administrative centre of Shecha and 4 kilometers away the downtown commercial and residential areas of Sikela, which are connected by a paved road.
 On the eastern side of Sikela is the gate to Nechisar National Park, which covers the isthmus between Lake Abaya to the north and Lake Chamo to the south.
 Buses and taxis connect the uptown and downtown parts; both parts have schools.
 Kulfo River flows through the town, and drains into Lake Chamo.